exercism/javascript/exercises/concept/elyses-transformative-enchantments/.docs/instructions.md

 ## 2. Create multiple copies of every 3 found in the deck

 Elyse wants to triplicate every 3 found in the deck.
-If a deck started with a single 3, after the trick the deck would have three 3's in place of original.
+If a deck started with a single 3, after the trick the deck would have three 3's in place of the original.

 ```javascript
 const deck = [1, 3, 9, 3, 7];